These ‘Harmless’ Pantry Staples Are Actually Hurting Your Health

 Most of your pantry is probably stocked with the essentials — anything you might need to toss together a semi-healthy meal at the last minute.
 Unfortunately, many of the regular staples on those shelves aren’t nearly as healthy as you think.

 For starters, it’s important to make sure you’re choosing foods that aren’t loaded with added sugars, unhealthy grains, and more sodium than you need in a single snack.
-These foods are all pretty bad options — but most of them have much healthier alternatives that aren’t too difficult to find.
+These foods are all hurting your health, but most of them have much healthier alternatives.

 Not all nuts are as good for you as they appear.
 One ounce of Blue Diamond toasted coconut almonds has only 8 grams of carbohydrates.
 However, these processed, packaged almonds come with a handful of different types of sugars to give them their unique flavor.
 Plain almonds, on the other hand, are an excellent source of healthy fats, protein, and fiber.
 Stick with standard almonds for all their many health benefits and to avoid the unnecessary processed drawbacks.